Rabbits are generally quiet animals, especially in the wild, where making too much noise might alert would-be predators of their whereabouts.

 One of the more famous noises a rabbit makes.
 Think Thumper in the Bambi films.

 In the wild, Rabbits make this thumping sound when they sense danger.
-Using their back legs to bang the ground, the noise and vibration is to warn the rest of the colony or nest that they should be alert.
+Using their back legs to bang the ground, the noise and vibration are to warn the rest of the colony or nest that they should be alert.

 Domestic rabbits will still thump, again if they sense danger, or are annoyed.